dceluis/pip-gpt/README.md

 ## Caveats

 1. This method fails often.
-The good part is that GPT-4 will try to correct what went wrong, the bad part is that it's a bad user experience anyways.
+The good part is that GPT-4 will try to correct what went wrong, the bad part is that it's a bad user experience anyway.
 2. It takes a while.
-You will be adding at least 20 seconds of delay to your first respose while the install scripts are extracted and run.
+You will be adding at least 20 seconds of delay to your first response while the install scripts are extracted and run.
 3. It doesn't add dependencies.
 I have not yet found a clean way of only adding dependencies not already present in the GPT host.